KevinAntonioWiyonoLauw/fullstackapp/README.md

 run backend `docker compose up`

-Next step, I will opmize the frontend and deploy to render.
+👉 Next step, I will start to build monorepo and update dockerfile and docker compose file.
+Rebuild the structure of backend and frontend and dockerfile and docker compose file.
+Check [**New Repo**](https://github.com/yanliu1111/monorepo-docker-fullstack-app) which is only for studying monorepo building and deploy.

+✅ This repo is for studying docker, docker compose for full stack app.
+Hope it helps your study. 🤞